Novespace

 “I’m proud of this amazing team who operate this unique aircraft for high-level researchers and flight enthusiasts”

 “Working at Novespace is first and foremost about exceptional encounters with researchers, astronauts, pilots, artists, entrepreneurs, space history and aeronautics enthusiasts, and all of our engineers and technicians, who are professionals to their fingertips.
-It’s also about having unforgettable adventures, including weightlessness, of course, with the incredible emotion of my first parabolas still etched in my memory, supporting scientific research, an interest of mine since childhood and which lies at the heart of our business, the technical and administrative challenge of opening up flights to enthusiasts, the technical and financial adventure of buying and approving new aircraft, cooperation with players from the great space powers: the Americans, Chinese, Japanese… And just a few stories for the record: getting the airport reopened at night in Mexico before the Ariane 5 reentry observation with the help of a few bottles of Bordeaux, diverting the aircraft to Cotonou because of an uprising in Togo, and wandering around the port in search of a crane to conduct the mission… but above all, in August 2017, seeing the look of happiness in the eyes of teenagers with disabilities who had come to discover weightlessness, supported by our considerate and deeply moved team who made us prouder than ever!”
+It’s also about having unforgettable adventures, including weightlessness, of course, with the incredible emotion of my first parabolas still etched in my memory, supporting scientific research, an interest of mine since childhood and which lies at the heart of our business, the technical and administrative challenge of opening up flights to enthusiasts, the technical and financial adventure of buying and approving new aircraft, cooperation with players from the great space powers: the Americans, Chinese, Japanese… And just a few stories for the record: getting the airport reopened at night in Mexico before the Ariane 5 reentry observation, diverting the aircraft to Cotonou because of an uprising in Togo, and wandering around the port in search of a crane to conduct the mission… but above all, in August 2017, seeing the look of happiness in the eyes of teenagers with disabilities who had come to discover weightlessness, supported by our considerate and deeply moved team who made us prouder than ever!”